FromTheMountain/project-computational-science/README.md

 - Own experiment, with our own map created in `maps/concept.txt` using `mapeditor.py`.
 Setting up behaviour for the inlets and outlets in the function "own_experiment" in `Experiment.py` will result in different simulations.
 - ...

-Specify in `Experiment.py` the intial conditions.
+Specify in `Experiment.py` the initial conditions.